kavia-common/product-support-assistant-33464-33473/qa_agent_frontend/README.md

 1) Check the browser console (DevTools → Console):
 - If you see: `Cannot read properties of null (reading 'createRoot')`:
   - Cause: The host page does not have a `<div id="root"></div>` for React to mount.
-  - Fix: Open the dev server root (e.g., http://localhost:3000/) instead of a wrapper like `/preview.html`, or ensure the host page contains an element with `id="root"`.
+  - Fix: Open the CRA dev server root (e.g., http://localhost:3000/) instead of a wrapper like `/preview.html`, or ensure the host page contains an element with `id="root"`.
   - The app now auto-creates a `#root` element if missing, but serving the real CRA index.html is preferred.

 - If you see: `useQA must be used within QAProvider`: